Learn how to provide liquidity by using Gamma's Vaults

 So you'll need more BTC than ETH.
-You'll want to make your purchase in those ratios to minimize the number of leftover tokens not put toward the liquidity pool.
+You'll want to purchase in those ratios to minimize the number of leftover tokens not put toward the liquidity vault.

-While we here at Uniswap, we can evaluate some stats, and get the tokens to deposit into the pool.
+While here at Uniswap, we can evaluate some statistics and get the tokens to deposit into the vault.